abelgvidal/phrasalverbs/README.md

 to tell angrily that something has been done wrong
 - He was fired.
 He had ben bowled out several times for his mistakes.

+## bear down

+to put more effort into doing something:
+- We are giving up too many points - we have to bear down

+effort in childbirtch
+- He was supporting his wife while she bore down.
+The birth was long.

+to move with force in one direction
+- The bus had a problem with the brakes and was bearing down on them.

+## bear on
+to be connected with
+- Most cases that bear on child abuse happen in that school.

+## bear out
+to confirm
+- The DNS analysis bears out what I suspected.

+## bear up
+to behave bravely in a sad situation
+- How is she doing after her dad's death?
+She is bearing up.

+## beat down
+to fall with force
+- The rail was beating down all day. to reduce price
+- The inflation was beated down by a rise of rates.

+## beat off
+to defeat
+- We always beat off competition.
+We have no shadow.

+## beat out
+play de drum
+- They were beating out the drum.
+I was surprised. to stop the fire
+- The kitchen was on fire but we managed to beat it out.